BA (Hons) Business and Management

 What do I learn?

-You will learn about different strategies, designs and methods that can be used in business and management research, and will consider the influences that affect the choices made.
-The work completed through this module will act as preparation for your capstone project.
+You will learn about different strategies and methods that can be used in business and management research, and will consider the influences that affect the choices made.
+The work completed through this module will act as preparation for your Dissertation.

 What’s the assignment?